 - Ultra-reliable low latency communication (URLLC)

-- Optimum power and resource allocation
+- Power and resource management

 - Age of Information

 Room: TS 459